carbon-design-system/carbon/packages/react/README.md

 }
 ```

-For more information about each component, check-out our
+For more information about each component, check out our
 [Storybook](https://react.carbondesignsystem.com).
 For guides on getting
 started, head on over to our
 [Website](https://www.carbondesignsystem.com/get-started/develop/react) or check